 - Give information - this is typically when a decision has been made such as changes to the law, when people who buy our services have made changes, or when staff leave Brandon.
 This will typically be communicated by video, easy-read letter, and in conversation with people we support.

 - Ask for feedback (consult) – we will ask for feedback wherever we can, but sometimes other people's opinions also have to be included in decisions.
 These could be Brandon managers and trustees, or people who commission our services.
 We’ll consult Members’ Boards, ask people to vote, share surveys, and speak to people in person.

 - Co-produce (work in partnership) – just like this plan, there are decisions that can be made in partnership with people we support.
-The Relationships, Sex and Sexuality Policy and Guidance, and Members' Boards were developed in this way.
+The Relationships, Sex, and Sexuality policy and guidance (pdf, 800KB), and Members' Boards were developed in this way.

 - People we support will make the decision - Sometimes, Brandon will give the control and decision making to customers.
 Brandon will support customers to have the money and power to make decisions and changes themselves.
 The Members' Boards now have their own budgets, for example, so they have more power to make their own decisions.